Pulsar Spiking Neural Processor for Ambient Intelligence

 Awards & Recognitions:

-Embedded World Startup Award
+Embedded World Start-up Award

 AI Hardware Summit